gabrielstramontin/mslearn-defenderXDR/Instructions/Labs/LAB_01_Configure_Microsoft_Defender.md

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

     >**Note:** If you receive the message *"The URI '<https://outlook.office365.com/psws/service.svc/AntiPhishPolicy>' is not valid for PUT operation.
 The URI must point to a single resource for PUT operations."* just select **OK** and then select **Cancel** to return to the main page.
 You will see the *Strict protection is on* option enabled.

-### Task 3: Preparing the Microsoft Defender XDR workspace

-1. On the **Microsoft Defender** portal, from the navigation menu, select **Home** from the left.

-    >**Note:** You may need to scroll all the way to the menu top.

-1. Scroll down the menu items to **Assets** and select **Devices**.

-1. The process to deploy the Defender XDR workspace should start and you should see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
-We're preparing new spaces for your data and connecting them.** It takes approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it's required for the next Lab.*

-    >**Note:** Disregard pop-up error messages saying *Some of your data cannot be retrieved*.
-If the message "Hang on!
-We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message *Failed to load data storage location.
-Please try again later*, select "Alert service settings" from the "General" menu.

-1. When the new workspace initialization completes successfully, the **Home** portal page will display a **Get your SIEM and XDR in one place** banner.
-And, in **Settings**, the Microsoft Defender XDR General settings for Account, Email notifications, **Preview Features**, Alert service settings, Permissions and roles and Streaming API are now turned on.

 ## You have completed the lab